-Today we discuss, Dairy Face – a term coined by UK Naturopath, Nigma Talib.
-The thinking is that your skin is related to your digestive health, so you might see certain parts of your face reacting to stress in your gut, depending on the types of food or drink you are intolerant to.
-In previous posts, we’ve discussed the other three faces that the doctor describes:
+Dairy Face is a term coined by a UK Naturopath—and, it’s been making the waves over the past few years.
+The thinking is that your skin is related to your digestive health, so you might see certain parts of your face reacting to stress in your gut, depending on the types of food or drink you are intolerant to, in this case dairy.

 - Gluten Face – Characterized by a range of symptoms including psoriasis, eczema, acne or dry skin.

 - Sugar Face – Sugar consumption reacts with proteins, creating elements called advanced glycation end-products (AGEs) leading to skin that appears wrinkles, saggy and gaunt.

 - Wine Face – Typically associated with individuals who consume one or two glasses of wine or other alcohol most nights of the week, skin becomes dehydrated, making fine lines and wrinkles look worse.
 The face may become red and make the individual appear older.

 Your skin reacts to what you put inside your body, and in some cases—especially if you are sensitive or allergic to a specific food—your diet can wreak havoc on your skin.
 When it comes to dairy face, milk, cheese, and other dairy products could possibly be the main culprits for several unwanted changes to your skin: